Or as a freelance business owner.

-Are you giving yourelf a hard time?
+Are you giving yourself a hard time?
 Get some rest.
 Take some time for yourself.
 Read my article about why it really pays off to go on holiday if you are not convinced.
-Trust me, when they say “You can’t pour from an empty bottle” they do have a point. even if you cannot go on holiday (for any reason) take some time to recharge throughout the day or the week.
+Trust me, when they say “You can’t pour from an empty bottle” they do have a point.
+Even if you cannot go on holiday (for any reason) take some time to recharge throughout the day or once a week.
 Have a “you” day in the week or a “free” hour in your day when you will be able to do whatever you feel like doing – no errands or “must-dos”.
 Just fun and relaxing things.

 Are you always out of time?
 Set longer deadlines.
 You are afraid your clients won’t want to work with you if you can’t deliver in 2 days time?
 Well, delivering mediocre work because of your total fatigue and lack of motivation, is definitely worse, don’t you think?

 And don’t forget, we translators (and freelancers) may love our jobs but there are more things in life!
 Take care of yourself first!